serverless/serverless/docs/providers/aws/events/alb.md

 Health checks for target groups with a _lambda_ target type are disabled by default.

-To simply enable the health check on a target group associated with an alb event, set the alb event's `healthCheck` property to `true`.
+To enable the health check on a target group associated with an alb event, set the alb event's `healthCheck` property to `true`.

 ```yml
 functions: